DmitriiABeliaev/SQL_Console_Manager/README.md

 # User Review Management Console Application

-A simple terminal-based application for interacting with a user-review SQL database, featuring custom search functionality, social connection management, and review submission.
+A simple Python terminal-based application for interacting with a user-review SQL database, featuring custom search functionality, social connection management, and review submission.
 Designed with a focus on usability, input validation, and flexible query options.
 Primary utilizes custom SQL queries for database interactions and modifications.

 ## Features:
 - User Authentication